Shikhara Bhat

 I'm Shikhara, an evolutionary ecologist and PhD student at the Johannes Gutenberg University in Mainz, Germany.
 I am broadly interested in studying systems which have a strong interplay between ecological and evolutionary processes, and in uncovering broad generalities in such systems.
 I believe that the best way to approach this is to use the powerful insights provided by rigorous mathematical theory and modelling while relying on empirical data to shape, guide, and verify these mathematical constructs.
 This approach not only requires integrative approaches, but also requires extensive communication and collaboration between theorists and empiricists.
 I am interested in approaching this interface from the theory side, using models that are informed by empirical data.

-In my free time, I enjoy reading, listening to country music, sipping a hot cup of strong coffee, and sometimes watching or playing Dungeons & Dragons.
+In my free time, I read books, listen to lots of music (mostly metal and rock but also sometimes country and indie pop), drink unreasonable amounts of coffee, and sometimes watchi or play Dungeons & Dragons.
 I'm particularly fond of popular science books, and you can find a list of books I liked over on the Resources page.
 I've also collected other resources related to academia, such as resources for learning about various things like math, biology, presentation skills, coding, writing, etc., on the Resources page in the interest of making it easier for other people to find the things that have helped me at various times.
 I also enjoy collecting quotes (usually about modelling or ecology/evolution) that I think are profound, pretty, or funny, and you can find some quotes I particularly liked over on the Quotes page.
 I am also an avid naturalist and wildlife lover, and love going on treks and hikes.
 When I find the time, I like dabbling in wildlife photography (mostly macro stuff), and you can find images I've taken over on my instagram account.
+I also like birding.